 They struggle to get access to information about the case as information might be classified or come through a third party rather than be delivered directly to the family.

-They face practical challenges, such as changed financial circumstances if the hostage’s salary is not paid or there are expenses related to the hostage taking.
+They face practical challenges, such as changed financial circumstances if the captive’s salary is not paid or there are expenses related to the hostage taking or wrongful detention.

-They have difficulty accessing bank accounts or insurance policies in the hostage's name.
+They have difficulty accessing bank accounts or insurance policies in the captive's name.

-They struggle to manage the hostage’s personal property, finances and other accounts while they are being held.
+They struggle to manage the captive’s personal property, finances and other accounts while they are being held.